Getting Your Customers Back

 MAINTAINING CLEAN AND DISINFECTED SURFACES

 COVID-19 spreads through contact with infected surfaces.
 Although the CDC indicates that this is not the main way that the virus spreads, customers will still be wary of this possibility.

 - Quarantine and sanitize any items or surfaces touched by customers after each visit and before the next customer arrives.

-- Display merchandise in ways that lets customers browse without touching.
+- Display merchandise in ways that let customers browse without touching it.

 - Routinely clean and disinfect commonly touched surfaces of your facility including doorknobs, credit card machines, counters, handrails, etc. via a predetermined cleaning plan provided to all employees